Date Thesis Awarded

 Throughout, the research presented here explores the fitness and function of S. cerevisiae biofilm formation as a cooperative phenotype and as a spatial strategy, suggesting new approaches to study and to combat biofilms.

 Deschaine, Bernadette M., "The Fitness Effects of Biofilm Formation and Toxin Production in Natural Yeast Isolates" (2017).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1103.